own2pwn/simple-telnetd/README.md

 $ simple-telnetd -port 1337 -timeout 5
 ```

 The configuration file for simple-telnetd is loaded *once* at the daemon startup so it won't notice any changes to this file.
-To let the daemon know that it need to reload its configuration and apply new whitelist rules, send it a SIGHUP signal:
+To let the daemon know that it needs to reload the configuration and apply new whitelist rules, send it a SIGHUP signal:

 ```
 $ killall -SIGHUP simple-telnetd